Darxo/Hardened/README.md

 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Student** is completely reworked: It is now always available on everybody.
 It grants +1 Perk Point when you reach level 8 but no longer grants any experience.
 - **Sweeping Strikes** is completely reworked: It now grants +3 Melee Defense for every adjacent enemy until the start of your next turn whenever you use a melee attack skill.
 It still requires a two-handed weapon.
+- **Swift Stabs** has been completely reworked.
+It's now called **Hit and Run**.
+It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
+When the attack hits the enemy, the user is moved back to the original tile.
 - **Through the Gaps** is now always active but now lowers your armor penetration by 10% (down from increasing it by 25%)
 - **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent atleast half of your action points by that time.
 - **Wears it well** no grants 50% of combined Mainhand and Offhand weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest)